Omnibus HIPAA Rule: Impact on Covered Entities

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide healthcare counsel with guidance on the final Omnibus Rule's modifications to HIPAA and the impact on covered entities.
+This CLE course will provide healthcare counsel with guidance on the final Omnibus Rule's modifications to HIPAA and the impact on covered entities.
 The panel will discuss the changes to privacy, security and breach notification requirements—and offer strategies for covered entities to ensure compliance.

 - Omnibus Rule—modifications to HIPAA